 Why?
 Because online shoppers are naturally cautious when it comes to buying from an ecommerce brand they don’t yet know or trust.
 A lot of them don’t buy right away.
 A lot of them take their time, do their research, and visit your website multiple times before they finally convert.

-Thankfully, there are a handful of great tools out there (like Wisepops) that make it incredibly easy to start collecting emails and establishing relationships with potential customers.
+Thankfully, there are a handful of great tools out there (like Wisepops) that make it incredibly easy to start building your email list and establishing relationships with potential customers.

 The problem is, a lot of ecommerce business owners and marketers just don’t really know how to persuade visitors to opt in to the forms and pop-ups they create and launch on their websites.